 Understanding Bluetooth Dongles for Linux: What You Need to Know

 A Bluetooth dongle is essentially a small USB adapter that adds Bluetooth capabilities to your computer.
-It allows your system to communicate wirelessly with a myriad of devices, from headphones and speakers to keyboards, mice, and smartphones.
+It allows your system to communicate wirelessly with a many devices, from headphones and speakers to keyboards, mice, and smartphones.
 While these dongles are often “plug-and-play” on Windows, the Linux ecosystem, with its diverse distributions and kernel versions, can sometimes present unique hurdles.
+For best bluetooth dongles roundups on this site.

 Why Linux Can Be Tricky